DifferentialDrivetrainSim

 The state derivative with respect to time.

-getCurrentDraw() wpimath.units.amperes
+get_current_draw() wpimath.units.amperes

 Returns the currently drawn current.

-getGearing() float
+get_gearing() float

 Returns the current gearing reduction of the drivetrain, as output over input.

-getHeading() wpimath._wpimath.Rotation2d
+get_heading() wpimath._wpimath.Rotation2d

 Returns the direction the robot is pointing.